LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/module_structure.md

       module was historically much bigger and over time components were migrated to separate units modules;
 - `:core:md` contains Markdown rendering components;
+- `core:l10n` contains all the localization messages and the `L10nManager` interface which acts as a wrapper around Lyricist to load the internationalized messages;
 - `:core:navigation` contains the navigation manager used for stack navigation, bottom sheet navigation and a coordinator for the events originated by the navigation drawer;
-- `:core:notifications` contains the NotificationCenter contract and implementation as well as the event definition, this is used as an event bus throughout the whole project;
+- `:core:notifications` contains the `NotificationCenter` contract and implementation as well as the event definition, this is used as an event bus throughout the whole project;
 - `:core:persistence` contains the local database (primary storage) management logic as well as SQLDelight definitions of entities and migrations, plus all the local data sources that are used to access the database;
 - `:core:preferences` contains the shared preferences/user defaults (secondary storage) and relies on the multiplatform-settings library to offer a temporary key-value store;
+- `:core:resources` is a wrapper around the resource loading (fonts and images mainly) which used to rely on an external library and now used the built-in resource management of Compose;
 - `:core:utils`: contains a series of helper and utility functions/classes that are used in the project but were not big enough to be converted to separate domain/core modules on their own.

 On second thoughts:

-- the `:resources `module could have been a `:core:xxx` module but I followed the guide of the moko-resources library and thought it was wiser not to divert too much from the standard configuration;
 - `:core:commonui` has still too much in it, especially `:modals` packages should become unit modules;
 - `:core:persistence` belongs more to domain modules, e.g. `:domain:accounts`/`:domain:settings` but